DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 ### Injecting

-Ok!

-You're wearing your HMD?
-You can see your desktop?
-Hogwarts Legacy is still running?

-Great!

 Press "Start / Inject game"

 ![](images/08-uevr-easy-inject-button.png)

+This will start Hogwarts Legacy from Steam or Epic Games, and inject the VR support automatically.

+Give it a few seconds after the game has loaded, and you'll be in Hogwarts in VR!

 <br>

-Give it a few seconds, and you'll be in Hogwarts in VR
+Alternatively, if Hogwarts Legacy is already running, you can press `Ctrl + Alt + U` to inject.
+Ensure the game window is in focus.

+You can also tab-out of the fullscreen game (`Alt + Tab`) to see the Easy Injector window, and press "Start / Inject game" there.

 ## Troubleshooting

 Nothing's happening? 😭
 Dont worry.
-Press Stop Game.
+Press "Stop Game".
-Then Start / Inject again.
+Then "Start / Inject game" again.
 Should work the 2<sup>nd</sup> time.

-(i don't know why)
+But this should be fixed in version `1.7.2.0+` of UEVR Easy Injector.

 <br>